kernelci/kernelci-project/kernelci.org/content/en/faq.md

 with all the required packages installed to be able to run as well as the latest versions of some test suites built from source.
 This is the case with `v4l-utils`, `igt-gpu-tools` or `LTP`.
-Some are plain scripts and don’t depend on anything in particular`.
+Some are plain scripts and don’t depend on anything in particular.

-When prototyping some new tests to run in LAVA, the easiest approach is to use nfsroot with the plain Debian Buster image provided by KernelCI and install extra packages at runtime, before starting the tests.
+When prototyping some new tests to run in LAVA, the easiest approach is to use nfsroot with the plain Debian image provided by KernelCI and install extra packages at runtime, before starting the tests.
 Then when this is working well, dependencies and any data files can be baked into a fixed rootfs image for performance and reproducibility.